 It seems like everyone’s trying to lose weight.
 If people put that much effort into improving their confidence and self esteem (instead of improving the body), the world might be a different place.
 But for many people, the road to that self-esteem improvement is through changing the body, usually making it more slender.

 There is much debate, of course, over exactly the best way to do that.
 There are all kinds of diets and exercise routines that are designed to help you lose weight.
 But it’s tough, and it’s not always effective.
 In fact, the human body has a series of safeguards that actively try to keep you at a stable weight—meaning that if you’re trying to lose weight your own body is working against you.

 It’s no wonder, then, that many people will try to look for alternatives, for other effective ways to lose weight.
 And in that conversation, liposuction almost always comes up.
 So is liposuction a good substitute for diet and exercise?

-The short answer the question is pretty simple: no. According to the website of the Virginia liposuction experts at Sanctuary Cosmetic Center, liposuction is rarely prescribed as a weight loss procedure.
+The short answer the question is pretty simple: no. According to the website of the Dr. Tenley Lawton, a Newport Beach liposuction surgeon, liposuction is rarely prescribed as a weight loss procedure.
 Instead, liposuction is advertised as a kind of body contouring.

 In other words, liposuction is designed to get rid of stubborn areas of fat that diet and exercise simply have not been able to touch.
 Most of those areas of fat are relatively small, though they can cover a wide area (such as the belly).
 That said, some patients do use liposuction as a way to eliminate a large and more substantial area of fat—but those patients are also looking to contour the body.